Ashet-Technologies/Home-Computer/README.md

 ### Demosceners

-Make a demo, i guess?
+Make a demo, I guess?

 With a good audio and video expansion card, and two strong multi-core CPUs the computer packs enough power to create awesome visuals and sound effects.